afalkenb/arduino/README.md

 - emergency stop procedures..... do we need them in the code?
 I think it is totally fine to just have the technitian push the emergency switch on the generator if something goes wrong ...... thoughts??????
+- need to have a good tension "region"... like if the desired tension is 1975, 1972-1978 is acceptable... this is seen in the MasterCart code